quadradosim/Mouts/Web/TestMountTi/README.md

 Run Front-end

 	The front-end application is inside folder Web/TestMountTi.
 Change SERVER_URL at the Web/TestMountTi/config.json () with the right API url.
+	Change TOKEN with (this token will be use in front-end).
 At the prompt get in Web/TestMountTi folder and run code below

+		npm i

 		npm run dev

 	The locally server will run and show the url to set in browser.
 In the login page use admin@admin to the user and 1234 to the password.